DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Capitalized sequences didn't compose if followed by a lowercase version in the table.
 Example: `LJ Lj lj → Ǉ ǉ ǉ`; `ǈ` didn't happen.
 	- Fixed: Pressing a DK twice released both its base characters instead of just one.
 Now only base char 0 (the s0 DK entry) is released.
 * EPKL v1.3.2: WIP
+	- Added palatal-hook letters to the ogonek-commabelow DK, as only the s mapping overlapped.
+Mapped ᶊ to ß (AltGr+s) for this DK.
+	- Finished the Cmk-CAWS-eD `.KLC` file in Other\MSKLC.
+Added an ANSI-Angle(Z) version.

 <br>